pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 ## Target Paths

-A user can think of Janet as having three _target paths_:
+In theory, Janet should have three _target paths_:

 1. the **syspath**
 2. the **binpath**
 3. the **manpath**

+At the moment, **the manpath is not yet a target path**.
+Instead, there's the syspath and the binpath.
+The binpath is created by appending `/bin` to the systpath.

-On POSIX systems, the target paths default to:
+On POSIX systems, the default target paths are:

 1. `/usr/local/lib/janet`
 2. `/usr/local/lib/janet/bin`
-3. `/usr/local/lib/janet/man`

-On Windows, the target paths default to:[^w]
+On Windows, the default target paths are:

 1. `%APPDATA%/Janet/Library`
-2. `%APPDATA%/Janet/bin`
+2. `%APPDATA%/Janet/Library/bin`
-3. `%APPDATA%/Janet/docs`

-For modules, the syspath is the most important as it is the path which Janet uses to search when importing modules.
+The syspath is the most important as it is the path which Janet searches when importing modules and the path from which the binpath is created.

 ### Bundle Hooks